 Connecting QuerySurge to BigQuery

 As with all data stores, QuerySurge connects via JDBC.
-Google has released BigQuery JDBC drivers from a partnership with Simba Technologies Inc. You can find background and download links for the BigQuery JDBC drivers here.
+Google has released a BigQuery JDBC driver in partnership with Magnitude Simba.
+You can find background and download links for the BigQuery JDBC driver here.

 Configuring BigQuery Authentication

-The Simba JDBC Driver for Google BigQuery uses the OAuth 2.0 protocol for authentication.
-There are four Google OAuth API methods to provide credentials and authenticate a connection to the data warehouse, This article focuses on using a Google Service Account.
-All four authentication options are documented here.
+The Google BigQuery JDBC Driver for uses the OAuth 2.0 protocol for authentication.
+There are four Google OAuth API methods to provide credentials and to authenticate a connection to the data warehouse.
+See the JDBC driver documentation for information about these authentication options.
+This article focuses on using a Google Service Account.

 Create a Service Account